yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Merry made an attempt at fixing a {{< gh-hovercard "9768" "rounding issue" >}} in the bi-quad filter.

-While the intention of this change is to partially improve the audio quality in several games, but most notably the game of the month, `Metroid Prime Remastered`, it didn’t quite hit the mark.
+While the intention of this change is to partially improve the audio quality in several games, most notably Metroid Prime Remastered (the game of the month), it didn’t quite hit the mark.
 This wasn’t enough to solve the random noise issues affecting the game, so Maide set out to investigate and found out that the audio emulation codebase was wrongly saving the state of all different audio channels in the same address!

-You can imagine what’s the audio result if the left channel stores some precious data, the right channel does the same, overwriting what the left channel did, and then the left channel fetches back what it expects to be the correct information to work on something else.
+As you can imagine, if the left audio channel stores some samples, the right channel does the same (overwriting what the left channel stored), and then the left channel fetches back something unexpected, the result can sound... interesting.
 Users described this problem in Metroid as “if someone shot a gun right by your ears”.

-Now each audio channel stores its information in {{< gh-hovercard "9795" "different memory regions," >}} completely avoiding overlapping each other.
+Now each audio channel stores its information in {{< gh-hovercard "9795" "different memory regions," >}} avoiding any issues with overlapping access.
-Not just `Metroid Prime Remastered` will benefit from this, both `Fire Emblem` games have shown improvements too.
+Not only `Metroid Prime Remastered` benefits from this; both `Fire Emblem` games have shown improvements as well.

+pic

 Another issue Maide found was a missed check causing an array index to read negative values, which is, in simple terms, “very wrong”.
 This was causing the audio engine to grab {{< gh-hovercard "9769" "random chunks of memory" >}} as information for mixing, crashing the audio engine, and yuzu with it.